EndPointCorp/end-point-blog/2017/11/14/using-github-for-blog-comments.html.md

 From there, we just had to modify the IDs referenced in Don’s JavaScript to match ours, and comments were working perfectly!
 Well, new comments were.

 Our blog is over 9 years old now, with over 1,300 posts and comments on many of those, and we needed to pull those existing comments over into GitHub as well.
 Actually copying the data wasn’t too difficult.
-I wrote a simple python script to use the Blogger API to fetch posts and their comments, sort them by date, create an appropriately-named GitHub issue, and add the comments to them.
+I wrote a simple Python script to use the Blogger API to fetch posts and their comments, sort them by date, create an appropriately-named GitHub issue, and add the comments to them.
 Aside from GitHub’s anti-abuse detection system getting in the way a few times, it was an easy process.

 We wanted to preserve original author and timestamp information, so I had my script prepend the comment body with that information in a code block so it could be easily read by people reading comments on GitHub and parsed by JavaScript: